LDGerrits/QuickZone/README.md

 - **Zero-Allocation Runtime**: By utilizing contiguous arrays and object pooling, QuickZone produces virtually zero GC pressure to avoid memory-related stutters.

 - **Dynamic Zones**: Use moving zones at very little cost.
 QuickZone maintains separate Static and Dynamic LBVHs for maximum efficiency.

+## Contributing

+Pull requests are welcome!
+Read the [contribution guidelines](CONTRIBUTING.md) to set up your local environment, run tests, and submit code changes.

+## License

+See the [licence](LICENSE.md) for details.